zillow/grunt-init-yui/README.md

  └── package.json
 ```

+After a project is initialized, you should `npm install .` to get the tools used by Grunt.

 #### JS Module

 This is the default module type, and is by far the most common across the core library.